 Note: Employees shall reimburse the City for any personal calls.
 Additionally, if requested, employees must highlight personal calls on the monthly bill.
+VII - 22

-(b) Unauthorized Charges

-Costs for calling directory assistance, web usage and download fees, and any other charges above and beyond the regular monthly service charge are prohibited, must be reimbursed by the employee, and may result in discipline action up to and including discharge.

-(c) Illegal Use Prohibited

-Use of the cell phone for any illegal purposes may result in criminal prosecution and in addition, may result in disciplinary action up to and including discharge.

-(7) AUDIT OF CELL PHONE AND/OR PAGER USE:

-Employees have no right of privacy or expectation of privacy on City-owned cell phones and/or pagers.
+- (b) Unauthorized Charges Costs for calling directory assistance, web usage and download fees, and any other charges above and beyond the regular monthly service charge are prohibited.
+Employees who exceed the monthly service charge must be reimbursed by the employee, the City for the additional fees. and Continued charges and abuse may result in disciplinary action up to and including discharge termination. - (c) Illegal Use Prohibited Use of the cell phone for any illegal purposes may result in criminal prosecution and in addition, may result in disciplinary action up to and including termination discharge. - (7) AUDIT OF CELL PHONE AND/OR PAGER USE: Employees have no right of privacy or expectation of privacy on City-owned cell phones and/or pagers.
+The City may perform periodic audits to verify such devices are used only for City business.